Difference between "On y va!" and "Allons-y!"

 Thanks, -- Chris.

-This question relates to:French lesson "Using "y" with affirmative commands (L'Impératif)"
+This question relates to:French lesson "Using French adverbial pronoun "y" in affirmative commands in the imperative mood (L'Impératif) in French"

 Bonjour Chris !